CtrlK

 Progressive Disclosure

-The content is organized into clear sections (Overview, Prerequisites, Instructions, Output, Error Handling, Examples, Resources), which is good structure.
-However, with no bundle files, the Resources section links to external URLs (some of which may not exist or be accurate), and the content is somewhat monolithic—the error handling table and examples could potentially be separated if the skill were more complex.
+The content is organized into clear sections (Overview, Instructions, Output, Error Handling, Examples), which is decent structure.
+However, with no bundle files, the external resource links point to generic Anthropic docs rather than supporting reference files, and the inline content is longer than it needs to be — some of the error handling and examples could be split out.

 2 / 3